phoenix-rtos/phoenix-rtos-doc/quickstart/aarch64a53-zynqmp-zcu104.md

 If you don't see it, please press the `POR_B` button (`SW4`) to reset the chip.

-Providing that Phoenix-RTOS is present in the flash memory you will probably see the system startup:
+Providing that Feniks-RTOS is present in the flash memory you will probably see the system startup:

 ![Image](_images/zynqmp-ram-start-2.png)